Ana-Neves/pride-connect-website/README.md

 OfferingsSection: What we offer and how we can help you. 🛠️

 RightsSection: Select your country to access labor rights information. 🌍

+## 🔧 Technologies Used
+React: To build the user interface

+Axios: For API integration and HTTP request management

+CSS: To style and beautify the landing page 🎨

+## 📢 Contribute!
+Want to help make Pride Connect even better?
+Feel free to open a pull request or report an issue. 🚀

+Fork the repository

+Create a new branch

+Make your changes

+Submit a pull request

+We look forward to your contributions! 🤗

+# 📜 License
+This project is licensed under the MIT License.

+# 🔗 Follow Us
+LinkedIn: @PrideConnect

+Thanks for visiting Pride Connect! 🏳️‍🌈💜